-- 1. [Clean Energy Caucus] Consideration should be given to allowing utilities to own storage technologies and other distributed generation and distributed energy resources, where they would constitute distribution assets, to optimize the use of the distribution system. - 2.
-[CLC] Consideration should be given to allowing utilities to own storage technologies. - 3.
-[Clean Energy Caucus/CLC] Consideration should be given to allowing utilities to contract with 3rd parties for the use of storage and distributed energy resources, to optimize the use of the distribution system. - 4.
-[Clean Energy Caucus] Utilities must demonstrate that the benefits of ownership or contracts for storage and/or distributed energy resources can be reasonably expected to exceed the costs over the life of the assets. - 5.
-[CLC] Utilities must demonstrate that the benefits of ownership for storage or contracts for distributed energy resources can be reasonably expected to exceed the costs over the life of the assets.
+- 1. Consideration should be given to allowing utilities to own storage technologies. - 2.
+Consideration should be given to allowing utilities to contract with 3rd parties for the use of storage and distributed energy resources, to optimize the use of the distribution system. - Utilities must demonstrate that the benefits of ownership for storage or contracts for distributed energy resources can be reasonably expected to exceed the costs over the life of the asset.